The Syllabus

 How to write in first person and pitch your first person ideas

-Final version of numbers story due: Tuesday April 7 @ 11:59 PM
+First version of numbers story due: Monday April 6 @ 11:59 PM.
+It goes here.

 Teresa Wiltz class visit